Discovering the Secret London

 Samuel Johnson was right when he remarked, “If you are tired of London, you are tired of life”.
 From Madame Tussauds to the London Eye, there is so much to explore for visitors.
 But for those who want to go off the beaten path, there exists a secret London that the tourists often miss to explore.
 2000 years of the history have left a lot of surprises and secrets in every corner of the city.
 Those who want to explore London in a unique way need to keep their eyes open.

-To keep up the mystery, you can book hotels in London.
 Let’s discover some modern and ancient secret places to drop by during your London holiday.

 Little Venice in London

 Little Venice, the pool of water lies just where the Grand Union and Regent’s Canals meet.
 Whirling water makes its way through the heart of the city.
 It’s called Little Venice because of its aesthetic qualities which encourage comparisons with the exceptional city.
 The tranquillity of the place makes you feel as if you are far away from the hustling streets of London.

 ‘Zero Aldwych’, find this puzzling address in London and you will get access to a public convenience.
 But as you step downstairs, you will find a quirky little secret bar.
 Though this tiny bar can seat up to only 20-25 people but still is a must-visit place.
 Enjoy a range of refreshing concoctions and live music in a bizarre setting.

 Yes, we are going underground.
 This attraction is particularly intriguing for those who have a keen interest in history.
 A lamp lit guided tour acquaints you with the caves tunnelled before 800 years ago.
 These mysterious grottoes were used as a mass air raid shelter during the Bombardment.
 These caves were also used in episodes of Dr Who.